sreemoyeemukherjee/newsletter-app/README.md

 ## Takeaway

 Ponytail produced a ~65% smaller codebase for the same app on this task — fewer files (no separate CSS, one route style instead of two), no defensive plumbing the no-skill build added speculatively.
-Token/cost numbers aren't directly comparable here since the two screenshots come from different panels; capture both builds' full session-cost view next time for an apples-to-apples number.
+Token/cost numbers aren't directly comparable here since the two screenshots come from different panels.